nemesissoft/Nemesis.TextParsers/Specification.md

 {
     public string City { get; }
     public int ZipCode { get; }
     /*2.
-By default ony constructor and matching Deconstruct is needed.
+By default only constructor and matching Deconstruct is needed.
          If desired (constructor, Deconstruct) pair can be provided externally*/ public Address(string city, int zipCode)
     {